wundergraph/wundergraph/docs-website/src/pages/docs/cloud/custom-domains.md

 curl -H "Host: your-domain-here" https://{your-project-name}.wundergraph.dev
 ```

-If your browser is displaying DNS errors but `curl` returns the expected response, it's likely a temporary caching
+If your browser is displaying DNS errors, but `curl` returns the expected response, consider waiting up to 24 hours
-issue.
+before troubleshooting further.